kristerseiya/Plug-and-Play-Priors/README.md

 # Usage

-You need 3 objects to run Plug-and-Play ADMM.
+We use 3 class objects to run Plug-and-Play ADMM.
 - forward model
 - image prior
-- variable transformation
+- variable transformation [optional]

 Variable transformation is a transformation between variables x and v where x is the input argument of forward model and v is the input argument of the prior model.
 The optimization will run the augmented Lagrangian of constrained optimization, transform(x) = v.
+If not explicitly given, it will assume x = v. (do not explicitly define variable transformation unless the transformation is invertible or one-to-one mapping!)

 You can write your own forward model class and image prior class, but it must have the following attributes and methods
 ```python